Hacault14/DistributedProject/README.md

 ## Installation
+Before proceding with the installation please ensure that you have at at least Java 11 on your machine (if not using docker).
 To get started with the app, follow these steps:

 Open terminal and use git clone command to download the remote GitHub repository to your computer:
 ```